 SheEO operates on what Saunders calls “radical generosity.”
 In each region where the organization operates, SheEO recruits groups of 500 women who each donate $1,100 to a fund.
 The fund makes zero-interest loans to five companies founded and run by women.
 Instead of going back to the investors, the money gets reinvested into the fund and loaned out again to new ventures, which is also what makes it “radical” in the financing world.

 Saunders, a self-described serial entrepreneur, has started and grown a handful of successful business ventures of her own across Europe, Canada and Silicon Valley.
 “I’ve become so enamored with the ability to notice problems in the world, and then come up with creative solutions and persevere to figure out how to solve them.
 People who are out there doing things like that are my kind of people,” she says.

-Millennials and women are leading the charge in socially responsible investing
+Millennials and women are leading the charge in responsible investing

 More women are also taking a problem-solving approach to their investment portfolio, looking to a growing category of responsible investment options that weigh environmental, social and governance factors alongside more traditional financial concerns and goals.
-Responsible investing is most popular among Millennials, followed by women, says Ann Senne, head of Advice and Solutions for RBC Wealth Management – U.S.
+Responsible investing is most popular among millennials, followed by women, says Ann Senne, U.S. Chief Administrative & Integration Officer at RBC.

 “You can do well for yourself and you can do well for society.
 You don’t necessarily have to choose,” Senne says.
 “If you can be on par with other investment options but also have an impact, why wouldn’t you?”